Clint Smith on How America Remembers—and Misremembers—Slavery | Washingtonian (DC)

 Clint Smith, an educator, poet, and staff writer for the Atlantic, grew up in New Orleans surrounded by the remnants of the Confederacy and slavery.
-He attended a middle school named after Robert Mills Lusher, a Confederate official and segregationist, and walked roads like Robert E. Lee Boulevard.
+He attended a middle school named after Robert Mills Lusher, a Confederate figure and segregationist, and walked roads like Robert E. Lee Boulevard.
 Yet field trips that he went on as a student to plantations mentioned nothing about slavery.
 In 2017, the removal of statues depicting Confederates such as Lee, P.G.T.
 Beauregard, and Jefferson Davis prompted Smith to take a deeper look at this history.
 “I was thinking about what it meant that I grew up in a majority Black city in which there were more homages to enslavers than there were enslaved people,” Smith says.
 “How does that happen, and what are the implications of that?”

 Smith, who now lives and works in Silver Spring, first focused on Louisiana, but soon his curiosity expanded.
 In his debut nonfiction book, How the Word Is Passed, Smith details his visits to eight locations in the US and abroad, including Thomas Jefferson’s Monticello plantation and Angola Prison, in order to understand more clearly how this history is remembered and continues to impact the country.